whosonfirst/go-whosonfirst-spelunker/README.md

 ### go-whosonfirst-spelunker-{DATABASE}

+These are packages that implement the [Spelunker](https://github.com/whosonfirst/go-whosonfirst-spelunker/blob/main/spelunker.go#L24-L82) interface for a particular database engine.
+Current implementations are:

 #### go-whosonfirst-spelunker-opensearch

 The [whosonfirst/go-whosonfirst-spelunker-opensearch](github.com/whosonfirst/go-whosonfirst-spelunker-opensearch) package implements the `Spelunker` interface using an [OpenSearch](https://opensearch.org/) document store, for example data indexed by the [whosonfirst/go-whosonfirst-opensearch](https://github.com/whosonfirst/go-whosonfirst-opensearch) package.